alvinwan/timefhuman/README.md

 datetime.datetime(2018, 7, 3, 16, 0)
 ```

 To remedy this, we can replace "noon" with "12 p.m.", "next Monday" with "7/17/18", "Tu" with "Tuesday" etc. and pass the cleaned string to `dateparser`.
-However, consider the number of ways we can say "next Monday".
-Put aside synonyms for "next" for now; there are numerous grammatical structures, too many to list explicitly:
+However, consider the number of ways we can say "next Monday at 12 p.m.".
+Ignoring synonyms, we have a number of different grammars to express this:

-- next Monday
+- 12 p.m. on Monday
-- Monday of next week
+- first Monday of August 12 p.m.
-- first Monday of August
+- next week Monday noon

-This issue compounds when you consider a list of possible dates
+This issue compounds when you consider listing noontimes for several different days.

-- anytime next week at noon
+- first half of next week at noon
-- afternoon the next few days
+- 12 p.m. on Monday Tuesday or Wednesday
-- any Friday this month
+- early next week midday

-Listing all the possible permutations is not sustainable.
-Instead, `timefhuman` leverages lexical structure and assigns each part of the phrase a different modification: "anytime" modifies the type from 'date' to 'range', "next week" shifts the range by 7 days, "p.m." means the string right before is a time or a time range etc. This then allows `timefhuman` to handle any permutation of these modifiers.
+The permutations--even the possible *combinations*--are endless.
+Instead of enumerating each permutation, `timefhuman` extracts tokens: "anytime" modifies the type from 'date' to 'range', "next week" shifts the range by 7 days, "p.m." means the string right before is a time or a time range etc. Each set of tokens is then combined to produce datetimes, datetime ranges, or datetime lists.
+This then allows `timefhuman` to handle any permutation of these modifiers.
 Said another way: `timefhuman` aims to parse *unstructured* dates.